dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connnect-bigquery.md

 BigQuery connections in dbt Cloud currently expect the credentials to be handled at the connection level (and only BigQuery connections).
 This was originally designed to facilitate creating a new connection by uploading a service account keyfile.
 This describes how to override credentials at the environment level, via [extended attributes](/docs/dbt-cloud-environments#extended-attributes), _to allow project administrators to manage credentials independently_ of the account level connection details used for that environment.

-For a project, we will first create an environment variable to store the secret `private_key` value.
-Then we will use extended attributes to override the entire service account JSON (due to a constraint of extended attributes, we can't only override the secret key).
+For a project, you will first create an environment variable to store the secret `private_key` value.
+Then, you will use extended attributes to override the entire service account JSON (due to a constraint of extended attributes, you can't only override the secret key).

 1. **New environment variable**